History Of Appleland Orchard

 The orchard was expanded in 1978 beyond its boundaries in Belgium, Wisconsin, when the farm on Highway 57 in the Town of Saukville, Wisconsin was purchased.
 Approximately 20 additional acres of apples were planted shortly after the purchase of the Saukville farm.
-In the meantime, the original apple trees planted by Schroeder were aging and the process of replacement plantings of the big, older trees with dwarf trees began.
+In the meantime, the original apple trees planted by Schroeder were aging and the process of replacement plantings of the large, older trees with dwarf trees began.
 Modernization and new methods began to take hold.
 The last original trees were removed in 2014, closing an era of the large apple tree.
 Additional acreage was planted on Highway 57 in later years, adding more than 17,000 dwarf trees.
 The property spans one mile along Highway 57 and comprises up to 400 acres.